RobsWebDev/genesis-site-title-styles/readme.txt

 ===Genesis Site Title Styles===

-Contributors: savvyjackie, gscoolidge, cdils
+Contributors: JDELIA, txgspice, cdils
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GNJE45UUSUDB6
 Tags: css, site title, genesis, genesiswp, studiopress Requires at least: 3.8.0
-Tested up to: 4.1
+Tested up to: 4.2.2
 Stable tag: 1.01
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Adds a span tag around each word in the site title for separate styling with css.
+This plugin adds a span tag around each word in the Genesis site title for separate styling with css.
+Styling is done with the nth-child() selector.

+Style each word separately:

+Style the first word:

+.site-title span:nth-child(1) {
+	add your styles here
+}

+Style the second word:

+.site-title span:nth-child(2) {
+	add your styles here
+}

+Style the third word:

+.site-title span:nth-child(3) {
+	add your styles here
+}

-Read more about why we created the plugin here: savvyjackiedesigns.com/genesis-site-title-styles-plugin
+Read more about why we created the plugin here along with examples of how to style them: `http://savvyjackiedesigns.com/genesis-site-title-styles-plugin/`.

 == Installation ==